eraether-portfolio/codebook_dropout/readme.md

 ## Update

 A new and improved method is available.
 Take a look at [headless WTA training](https://github.com/eraether-portfolio/jit-dynamic-codebooks).
 At a high level, what you do is: generate codebooks per minibatch using the transformer hypernetwork (seeded with noise).
-This learns a k-means-ish distribution of codes.
-Then, you cut over and train on these codes directly.
-Since the all codes are being used at cutover time (due to the k-means-like nature), you end up with very high codebook utilization with no further losses.
+This learns a k-means-ish distribution of codes that cannot collapse by definition, because every single draw is a brand new set of codes.
+Then, after roughly ~5k steps you cut over and train on these codes directly.
+Since all codes are being used at cutover time (due to the k-means-like nature), you end up with very high codebook utilization with no further loss terms required (except commitment loss, of course, post-cutover).
 HOWEVER, the writeup below is kept purely because it is a novel finding I have never seen documented before.

 ## Abstract